-Students will attend the RJ roundtables on a biweekly basis.
-The Restorative Justice Committee has been participating in this program with Berkeley Law students for the past several years.
-The RJ Roundtables at San Quentin are a restorative justice program led and facilitated by the people inside to deepen their understanding of restorative justice principles.
-Community members are an important part of this process, to bear witness to this process and also learn more about the impact and potential of restorative justice.
+The Community Restorative Justice project participates in the Restorative Justice Roundtable Program at San Quentin.
+The RJ Roundtables are a restorative justice program led and facilitated by the people inside to deepen their understanding of restorative justice principles.
+Community members are an important part of this process, to bear witness and also learn more about the impact and potential of restorative justice.
 Students will be attending and participating in these dialogues.
 Through participation in this SLP, students will have the opportunity to explore alternatives to the retributive justice model that our criminal justice system is currently based on.
+Participants will attend the RJ roundtables on a biweekly basis.

 Please note that in order to accept an offer to join BRJC, you will need to submit personal information for San Quentin security clearance.
 Details will be included in your offer email.